-College Leadership Structure and Communication System
+College Leadership Structure

 The leadership structure begins with the Board of Trustees, which serves as Dunwoody’s legal governing body.
 Members of the Board serve voluntary, three-year terms with opportunity for re-election; membership is determined by Board approval.